 If you need help figuring out what language to use in a disclaimer, it’s worth taking time to consult a lawyer.

-Affiliate marketing program examples
+Affiliate program examples

 Looking at some of the companies that participate in affiliate marketing will provide you with inspiration—as well as proof that this is a legit and high-paying revenue stream.
+Browse these affiliate program examples to learn about the different models.

 Shopify's Affiliate Program is a network of entrepreneurs, educators, influencers, and creators who send referrals to Shopify.
-It’s free to sign up for the program, you only need to apply.
+It’s free to sign up for the affiliate program, you only need to apply.

 Once approved, affiliate partners get a unique affiliate link to share with their audience.
 They earn affiliate income each time someone signs up using their link.